jedisct1/as-wasi/README.md

 // Import from the installed as-wasi package import { Console, Environ } from "as-wasi";

-// Create an envrion instance
+// Create an environ instance
 let env = new Environ();

 // Get the HOME Environment variable